roman-milk/roman-milk.github.io/anal-analysis.md

  'So you knew just about everything about this man?
 That he was married etc?'

  'Oh yes,' replied Charlotte.
 'I told you, he was dad's friend.
-They'd been friends since before | was born.
+They'd been friends since before I was born.
 I knew his wife... and his kids.'

  'Please, tell me what happened.'
 Mr Holmes eased back in his chair, and Charlotte followed the lead of his relaxed body language and began to talk.